COVID vaccines are now available. Take the COVID vaccine whenever and whichever is available to you.

 - Avoid contact with cases suffering from fever, cold or cough.

 - Avoid contact with people who have returned from COVID-19 affected countries, in the last 14 days.

-- While in public places try to keep a distance of at least 1 meter from other people as much as possible.
+- While in public places try to keep a distance of at least 1 meter from other people as much as possible, in case COVID cases have been reported in your area.

 - Do not panic, or spread panic or fear.
 Do not forward or share medically non-validated or unconfirmed news, articles or guidance on COVID-19.

 - Always follow and adhere to your government’s health advisory and recommendations.

 - Respect and cooperate with healthcare workers and ensure their smooth functioning and duty execution.
 This is not only in hospitals, health centers, and labs but also in your premises, residential complexes, and locality during sanitization, quarantine implementation, or contact tracing activities and collecting swab/blood for testing.

 SELF AND FAMILY CARE